Office of ACCESSibility

 40 scholarship opportunities for students with disabilities, along with a set of valuable resources and support groups to further help throughout their college and career journey.
 Check out the full listing.

-Information on ACCESS-VR for College Students
+Information on ACCESS-VR for University Students

 Click here to be directed to the ACCESS-VR website.